 The JavaScript component is the code section, and allows to insert the custom chart code, custom Javascript code and the API usage.

-To use the api the keyword is datastore. datastore is object that contains the actual data; it has methods to iterate over results and get all values, as the Java counterpart, plus some other methods as the following:
+To use the API the keyword is datastore.
+Datastore is an object that contains the actual data; it has methods to iterate over results and get all values plus some other methods as the following:

 getDataArray